Osteology Researcher Grants

 Funding research into all aspects of oral tissue regeneration is a core task of the Osteology Foundation.
 Studies are the engine of development.
 The Osteology Foundation provides funding for studies all over the world.

 Clinicians and scientists can apply twice a year for research grants for their projects.
-From 2014 on, the Osteology Foundation offers, besides its established Osteology Advanced Researcher Grants, a special grant program for young researchers.
+From 2014 on, the Osteology Foundation offers, besides its established Osteology Advanced Researcher Grants, a special grant programme for young researchers.
 The Osteology Young Researcher Grants support researchers in realising their own research project and promoting their research career.

 There are two stages in the application process.